 “Spent an entire day with Asian All-star Jarnail Singh in his village in 1998 which was a lifetime experience for me.
 He shared his whole story from his childhood to his time in Kolkata including his superlative performances with the Indian team”

-Jarnail Singh Dhillon was the captain of the Indian football team from 1965 to 1967 who played as stopper for the national team.
-He was awarded the Arjuna Award in 1964 for his achievements as player and was the only Indian footballer to be selected as the captain of the Asian All Star Football Team in 1966.
+Jarnail Singh Dhillon was the captain of the Indian football team from 1965 to 1967 and played as a stopper for the national team.
+He was awarded the Arjuna Award in 1964 for his achievements as a player and was the only Indian footballer to be selected as the captain of the Asian All-Star Football Team in 1966.

-Peter Thangraj was a regular with Subroto Cup in Delhi and also captained the services team for its first ever triumph in the Santosh Trophy in 1960.
-After leaving the services he played for all the three Kolkata footballing giants Mohammedan Sporting, Mohun Bagan and East Bengal.
+Peter Thangraj was a regular with Subroto Cup in Delhi and also captained the services team for its first-ever triumph in the Santosh Trophy in 1960.
+After leaving the services he played for all three Kolkata footballing giants Mohammedan Sporting, Mohun Bagan, and East Bengal.
 He was named the best goalkeeper of Asia in 1958 and was also awarded the Arjuna Award in 1967.
-He twice played for the Asian All Star team.
+He twice played for the Asian All-Star team.

 He made 84 appearances for India, scoring 65 goals during the course of his career.
-He was one of the first recipients of Arjuna Award, when the awards were instituted in 1961, he was later on awarded the prestigious Padma Shri in 1990 and was named the Indian Footballer of the 20th century by FIFA.
-India were a footballing powerhouse during that time in Asia which also came after the independence with the entire squad overcoming many hardships in life and at the same performing consistently at the top level was not an easy situation.
-It was a great example of sheer dedication, hard work, fighting spirit, will to succeed which resulted in huge success for Indian football during that period.
+He was one of the first recipients of the Arjuna Award when the award was instituted in 1961, he was later on awarded the prestigious Padma Shri in 1990 and was named the Indian Footballer of the 20th Century by FIFA.
+India was a footballing powerhouse during that time in Asia which also came after the independence with the entire squad overcoming many hardships in life and at the same performing consistently at the top level was not an easy situation.
+It was a great example of sheer dedication, hard work, fighting spirit, and will to succeed which resulted in huge success for Indian football during that period.
 Today’s generation must get inspired by the deeds and achievements of these legends and go all out to become great players for India.`